jaimegc/DragonBallModularization/README.md

 ## Introduction

 DragonBall Modularization is a sample Android application focused on how to architect/configure a multi-module project.
 If you are looking for a beautiful design or complex architecture, sorry, this is not your repository.
-If you want to see many tests, great architecture, huge and complex database and much more, visit my [Covid19Tracker repository](https://github.com/jaimegc/Covid19Tracker/).
+If you want to see many tests, great architecture, github actions, huge and complex database and much more, visit my [Covid19Tracker repository](https://github.com/jaimegc/Covid19Tracker/).

 ## Technical summary